 - occupational therapy

-Each unit of study carries two assessments, spread throughout the course.
-You will be assessed on a range of language and communication skills using a variety of methods.
-Some assessments are conducted in class and others are by video submission.
-In addition to language assessments, the online theory units delivered through our Learning Management System (LMS) Moodle, also carries assessments.
+Each unit of study carries two assessments.
+These assessments are spread throughout the course and students are assessed on a range of language and communication skills using a variety of methods.
+Some assessments are conducted in class and others are via video submission.
+In addition to language assessments our online theory units delivered via our Learning Management System (LMS) Moodle, also carries assessments.

 You can seek RPL where your work or qualifications of an advanced and related nature have been undertaken.
 Academic Credit is granted on a case-by-case basis, according to our Academic Credit policy and associated procedures.
 Applications for Academic Credit will be assessed by relevant Melbourne Polytechnic academics and where appropriate, industry experts.